-At the end of this topic a student, given a wildland fire or simulated scenario, suppression tools, and equipment, will be able to patrol and maintain control of the fire area.
+At the end of this topic a student, given a wildland fire or simulated scenario, suppression tools, and equipment, will be able to patrol and maintain containment of the fire area.

-1. Describe the principles, techniques, and standards of patrol Discussion Questions
+- 1. Describe the principles, techniques, and standards of patrol - 2.
+Observe, identify, and take action on potential threats when patrolling fire areas